clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/mailing.rst

 =======================

 These guidelines apply for all emails written to dev@lists.clearlinux.org.
 They ensure communication remains civil, productive, and brief.
-Use the `mailing list`_ effectively and get as much feedback as possible on your work.
+Our goal is to use the `mailing list`_ effectively and get as much feedback as possible on our work.

+In the spirit of open source development, do not send private feedback through email.
+Instead, send feedback to the mailing list by hitting 'Reply- to-all' and by keeping the CC list intact.

 * Use the mailing list as much as possible.
 Specifically, use the mailing list to: